The Passage (Cronin novel): Expressions

 Characters who are a part of the colony adopt unique slang and language over their isolation.
 These are designed to reinforce the simplicity of life the colonists are forced into - viewing everything in terms of survival and death.

 The expression "All Eyes" is commonly used.
 Its connotations include a simple "be careful," but it is often extended into an expression that stresses deeper concerns and emotional connections.
 It is frequently used between characters with emotional ties, or comrades who have been on guard / scouting together for many years.
 It highlights a bond between them and understanding of the vast dangers around them.
 All Eyes is akin to the expression "keep your eyes open" much of the time.
 "Flyers" is also prevalent as a form of curse, although current traditional swear words are also used in a normal manner.

 The term "gaps" is used interchangeably for pants or trousers, likely derived from the store from which they were foraged.

+Time is measured in “hands” rather than hours.

+Children and babies are referred to as “littles.”

+The word “flyers” is used as a swear word.